Norman Pounds: Early life and career

 Pounds grew up in Bath, England, where he was born on 23 February 1912.
 He went to three schools in the area.
 The first two were Church of England schools which began his opposition to organised religion.
 He attended King Edward's School on a scholarship between 1923 and 1931.
-He then studied at Fitzwilliam House at University of Cambridge where hereceived a diploma in education.
+He then studied at Fitzwilliam House at University of Cambridge where he received a diploma in education.

 He became a geography and history teacher at Falmouth Grammar School in Cornwall between 1935 and 1944.
 When the Second World War broke out in 1939, he was declared medically unfit for active service and instead worked as a firewatcher.
 He also spent this time writing his PhD on the historical geography of Cornwall and received a first-class geography and history BA degree from the University of London.
 Pounds began teaching geography at The University of Cambridge in 1945 before moving onto Indiana University in the 1950s where he was a geography professor until 1968.
 He continued to teach at various institutions for several decades, finally stopping in 2004 at the age of 92.